BEC Program Staff

 Victoria

 Adrian Walton, MNRES, received his university education at the University of Waterloo and the University of Northern British Columbia.
-He worked for nine years as a GIS specialist working on projects such as forest estate planning, forest visualization and wildlife habitat assessment.
-He is currently a Landscape Modelling Biologist with the Research Branch of the BC Forest Service.
-His current research projects include biogeoclimatic mapping (see: www.for.gov.bc.ca/hre/becweb/resources/maps/), Bayesian networks (in particular their application to predictive ecosystem mapping) and natural disturbance dynamics and their effects on management decisions.
+Before joining government in 2001 Adrian worked for nine years as a geographic information systems specialist working on projects such as forest estate planning, forest visualization and wildlife habitat assessment.
+He is currently a Landscape Ecologist with Forest Analysis and Inventory Branch of the Ministry of Forests, Lands, Natural Resources Operations and Rural Development.
+With respect to the BEC program, his current work involves publishing the provincial biogeoclimatic subzone/variant map to the BC Geographic Warehouse and producing the cartographic biogeographic maps. www.for.gov.bc.ca/hre/becweb/resources/maps